 Mirror Harry snorted and looked away.
 "I was delirious."

 Harry knew he was lying.
 Then he remembered his Mirror being tortured by Voldemort.
 "So you failed your master, because you didn't want to give it to him."

 "While I still have no clue what the Stitch truly does, it is somehow very important to the Dark Lord."

 "How did Voldemort find out?"

 "Charlie asked dangerous people questions.
-Stupid, that he didn't want to chuck it."
+He didn't want to chuck it."

 "Yes, he was an annoying idiot in the end, nosey, and didn't know when the keep his mouth shut.
-It was for his own good, really.
 He didn't know what evil he was dealing with, and he would've killed the whole family."

 "Hang on…" Harry pointed, spearing the sentence in its wake.
 "Isn't it your mission to kill your family?"

 "It is," the Mirror answered, licking his bottom lip.